jakobmerljak/aCT/README.md

 `# yum install condor` - if aCT will submit to HTCondor-CE or CREAM CE

+`# yum install python3-libselinux` - if SELinux is enabled

 ## Setting up the virtualenv

 ```